JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ---

 #### Axial T2 Scans
-- **Accuracy**: 16.6% on normal cases; 2.5% including all classes.
-- **Classification**: Left spinal canal stenosis only, graded as Normal.

-#### Observations:
+- **Observations:**
-- **Challenge**: Low accuracy (2.5%) across nearly 40 classes using only basic segmentation labels, suggesting the need for better-quality segmentation data.
+    - Low accuracy (2.5%) across nearly 40 classes using only basic segmentation labels, suggesting the need for better-quality segmentation data.
-- **Importance of Quality Data**: Even basic segmentation masks heavily impact model performance, underscoring the potential value of a high-quality, widely available biomedical segmentation dataset.
+    - Even basic segmentation masks heavily impact model performance, underscoring the potential value of a high-quality, widely available biomedical segmentation dataset.

+> **Note:** Going forward, the Axial MRI scans will no longer be considered, due to this roadblock of no segmentations.

 ---

 ### Runtime and Efficiency
+- **Total CPU Runtime:** ~2 hours, dedicated to pretraining the U-Net and preprocessing MRI scans.

-- **Total GPU Runtime**: ~16 hours.
-Best model accuracy was achieved earlier, around 10 hours.
-Future runs may be optimized by early stopping based on accuracy improvements.
+- **Total GPU Runtime:** ~16 hours.
+However the best model accuracy was achieved earlier in the training, if early stopping was implemented, the training time was around 10 hours.
 ---

 ### Additional Observations